 Raising tax revenue is especially important for developing countries.
 Strong tax systems are central to financing development, and there is increased recognition of the importance of external support in building those systems.

 While real progress has been made on increasing tax revenues in low income countries over the past two decades, in many countries revenue remains well below the levels needed to achieve the Sustainable Development Goals and secure robust and stable growth.

 Like other sectors of the economy, there are tax base erosion risks in the mining sector that can hinder domestic resource mobilisation (DRM), particularly from the operations of multinational enterprises (MNEs).

-Profit shifting via the pricing of mineral products in transactions between related parties is of particular concern.
+Profit shifting via the pricing of mineral products in transactions between related parties is of particular concern for many countries.
 For developing countries, profit shifting risks are elevated where revenue authorities are still building their sector specific and transfer pricing expertise.

 Follow us @OECDtax